tainora/netstrata/materials-for-ted/00A-email-to-ted.md

 - AI positioning clarified (development tooling, not competing with Epi's business automation work)
 - Name spellings fixed (Tom Bacani, Epi Neto)

+## Additional Material for Tom

+I've also prepared a new document (05) on development philosophy that might interest Tom specifically.
+It covers iterative release practices with evidence from my GitHub history—42 architecture decision records, 64 releases in 9 days during a recent sprint, and how semantic versioning can support 3 parallel squads coordinating toward December and July milestones.

 The revised documents are ready for whenever makes sense to share with Cheryl or Tom.

 Best,